nextest-rs/nextest/site/src/book/benchmarks.md

 * **RAM:** 64GB
 * **Rust:** version 1.58.1

-Lines of code were measured by `loc`, while the number of tests were recorded by nextest.
+Lines of code were measured by `loc`, while the number of tests was recorded by nextest.

 The commands run were: